 The upstairs to the William Read Home had four rooms and a small bathroom used by all four rooms.
 Behind the Muscatatuck State Park Inn sat three cabins.
 The dining room would also cater to these occupants.
 The state dropped the inn services in 1954.
 Sometime during the Inn's life the public began referring to the building as the "Red Brick Inn".

 Sometime in the early seventies the William Read Home began being used by the senior citizens of Jennings.
 The building was dubbed "the Red Brick Senior Center".
 The senior group was instrumental in the upkeep of this building.
 In the late 1980's North Vernon developed a new senior center as the elderly population began increasing considerably.
 The red brick still remained a senior center, yet its activities were decreased.
 Seniors still use the facility every Saturday evening for their weekly card party.

-Many upgrades have been made to the William Read Home in the last five years.
+Many upgrades have been made to the William Read Home over the past 20 years.
 Both the upstairs and down stairs have been totally redone.
-Last year the park did the painstaking upstairs renovation to the building.
+In 1999 the park did the painstaking upstairs renovation to the building.
 This portion of the facility had had minimal use over the last 30 years.
 The last evidence of use were receipts from 1972.
 The park removed 6 or 7 layers of paint over the flooring and restored the floor exposing the 1850 milled tulip popular original.

 The William Read Home is a Jennings County original and can be toured during regular business hours.